vatsjijj/titan/docs/CHEATSHEET.md

 - `<s`, known as `TAKESECONDARY`.
 This will move a value from the top of the secondary stack to the main stack.
 - `#`, known as `CARDINALITY`.
 This will pop a quote off the top of the stack and push the length of that quote onto the stack.

+*"Wait?
+No SWAP, ROT, OVER, or anything else?
+This language is utterly useless!"* Don't worry, wait a bit more and I'll get to that later.

 ## Primitive Types
 Titan only has *three* primitive types.